-As far as Dalriada has been able to ascertain, the Scheme did not offer members any choice as to how their funds were invested.

-Besides the investment detailed in the Introduction and background section, Dalriada understands no further investments were made and at no point did members actively select how their funds would be invested.

-As such, in Dalriada's view, there has never been an appropriate default investment arrangement.

-There is no life-styling option available.
+As mentioned above, the Scheme invested in a number of unusual, unregulated, high risk and largely illiquid investments that are difficult to value.
+As such, in Dalriada's view, there has never been an appropriate default investment arrangement for the Scheme.
+There is also no life-styling option available.

-The Scheme currently holds no liquid assets.
+The Scheme held no liquid assets over the period of this Chair's Statement.
 However, should sufficient assets be recovered on behalf of the Scheme in due course, Dalriada will take appropriate advice to determine a suitable investment strategy which reflects Dalriada's intention to wind-up the Scheme as soon as it is able, giving members the opportunity to transfer any remaining funds to a more suitable arrangement.